learnwithpriyatech/tsql-da-singapore/00-before-day1/README.md

 ---

-## Before Day 1 — confirm all 4 to Priya on WhatsApp
+## Before Day 1 — confirm all 4 to Priya on Telegram

 - [ ] SELECT TOP 5 FirstName, LastName FROM SalesLT.Customer → I see 5 names
 - [ ] SELECT TOP 5 * FROM dbo.FactSales → I see results